gmcmacran/time_series_M4/README.md

 ### ML Forecast

 ML forecast does not provide new models directly.
-Instead it provides functions to take the standadrized time series data and shape into tabular data.
+Instead it provides functions to take the standardized time series data and shape into tabular data.
 From there, standard machine learning models are used.
 These models can come from sci-kit learn, xgboost, or any other library that follows a sci-kit learn interface.